YoushanZhang/Cow_stall_number/README.md

 If you find it is helpful, please cite it as:

 `
-Zhang, Youshan.
-2022.
-"Stall Number Detection for Cow Teat Videos".
+Zhang, Y. (2023).
+Stall Number Detection of Cow Teats Key Frames. arXiv preprint arXiv:2303.10444.
 `